Comp-Foundations-and-Barriers-of-AI/firenet/README.md

 Within each directory you find further details about code dependencies.

 # Data
 To make all the code run seamlessly, you need to download the data and modify the corresponding paths in each of the scripts.
-The data can be downloaded from here [storage_firenet](https://www.mn.uio.no/math/english/people/aca/vegarant/data/storage_firenet_v2.zip) and AUTOMAP network weights from [here](https://www.mn.uio.no/math/english/people/aca/vegarant/data/cs_poisson_for_vegard.h5) (3.4 Gb).
+The data can be downloaded from [storage_firenet](https://www.mn.uio.no/math/english/people/aca/vegarant/data/storage_firenet_v2.zip) and AUTOMAP network weights from [here](https://www.mn.uio.no/math/english/people/aca/vegarant/data/cs_poisson_for_vegard.h5) (3.4 Gb).